How to become

 University

-You'll need a portfolio of your work and creative ideas for course interviews.
+You'll usually need a portfolio of your work and creative ideas to show at university interviews.

 Entry requirements